-Epostis a service which allows you to receive bills, account statements or other notices from many of your service providers through Internet Banking Solutions.
+Epostis a service which allows you to receive bills or other notices from many of your service providers through Internet Banking Solutions.
 This will simplify management of your personal affairs as you can consult, pay and save all these documents right in your Internet Banking Solutions file.[Top]

 Nothing could be easier!
 Simply access your balance sheet on Internet Banking Solutions and click on the " Bills online epost" option located in the left margin.
 A page featuring an electronic registration form will be displayed.
 We invite you to read it carefully and then click on "Submit".
 You will then have subscribed to epost.[Top]

 To register a service provider, access epost via Internet Banking Solutions by clicking on the "Bills online epost" option located in the left margin of your balance sheet.
 On the epost home page, which will then be displayed, simply click on the "Mailers" option and follow the steps indicated.[Top]